amandeepmittal/amanhimself.dev/content/posts/how-to-configure-vscode-bracket-colors-natively.md

 ![ss1](https://i.imgur.com/JBOVcnV.png)

-Recently, I came across [Rachel Leggett's tweet](https://twitter.com/rleggos/status/1433800613083729921) that describes how to enable this setting.
-Open the `settings.json` file for the VSCode editor and add the following.
+To enable this setting, open the `settings.json` file for the VSCode editor and add the following:

 ```json
 {